jrwu-lab/PPoll/README.md

 Please manually download or prepare the required pretrained weights before running the baseline scripts.
 The `checkpoints/` directory can be used to store pretrained weights locally.

-## Data Access

-The complete PPoll dataset is available upon request for academic research only.
-To request access, please provide:

-1. Name
-2. Affiliation
-3. Position
-4. Institutional email
-5. Research purpose
-6. Agreement not to redistribute the dataset
-7. Agreement to cite the PPoll paper after publication

-Please see [DATA_USE_AGREEMENT.md](DATA_USE_AGREEMENT.md) for the data usage terms.

 ## Citation

 The citation will be added after publication.

-## Contact

-Please contact the maintainers for full dataset access.

-Contact email: wuj49397@gmail.com